Servoy/svyPhonegap/README.md

 # svyPhonegap
-A web service to connect Servoy to Phonegap’s native plugins.
+A web service to connect Servoy to Cordova / Phonegap’s native plugins.

 Documentation
 -------------